High School Summer Program

 (Cost includes double occupancy residence hall room, meals, and activities.)

 NOTE: Students must be between 16 and 18 years of age, have completed their sophomore year of high school, and be returning to high school in the fall.
-Participants are not required to have a diagnosed learning disability to participate.
+Applicants are not required to have a diagnosed learning disability to apply to the high school summer program.

 Financial Aid is available and awarded upon acceptance.
 Financial aid applications are reviewed on a first-come, first-served basis.
 We encourage parents to submit an application for financial aid early.